FarhaanAli05/ResumeBuilder/README.md

 ## Features

 - Interactive console prompts for easy input
-- Add up to **6 different resume sections** (Summary, Education, Experience, Skills, etc.)
+- Add up to 6 different resume sections via prompts; custom sections are supported
+- Can preview the resume during creation
+- Output saved as a `.txt` file named after the user
 - Optional sample content for inspiration
-- Custom sections supported
-- Resume preview during creation
 - Automatic formatting with clean borders and line length limits

+## Concepts Used

+- Object-oriented programming (OOP)
+- Inheritance
+- Linked List and Queue data structures
+- String manipulation and formatting
-- Output saved as a `.txt` file named after the user
+- File output (writing the finished resume to a `.txt` file

----

-When running the program, make sure `Resume Template.txt` and the `src/` folder are in the same directory.